 I’ve booked my place, now what?

-Brilliant!
 You’ll receive an email from a BALTIC staff member confirming your booking and a few days in advance, you’ll receive the link for your first session.
-We’re really looking forward to working with you!
+We are really looking forward to working with you!
 Welcome to the Foundation Club.
 If you have any further questions at all, please contact us at email@example.com